Bolaji06/My-Article/Introduction to JavaScript classes.md

 }
 ```

+You can read more about [class declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class) and [class expression]([class expression - JavaScript | MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/class)).
 For the sake of brevity, we will be sticking to the declared type throughout this post.

 ***class*** - keyword use to create a class